House panel kills amendment to automatically restore felons' voting rights

 The House Rules Committee also killed a proposal, urged by the city of Richmond, for a constitutional amendment to give local governments authority to give low-income homeowners a break on property taxes.

-Soaring prices for houses in neighborhoods where lower-income families live are forcing some to leave their homes, the sponsor, state Sen. Ghazala F. Hashmi, D-Chesterfield, said.
+Soaring prices for houses in neighborhoods where lower-income families live are forcing some to leave their homes, said the sponsor, state Sen. Ghazala Hashmi, D-Chesterfield.

-"Who makes up the difference?"
-Gilbert asked, suggesting a locality could simply lower property tax rates to give those homeowner relief.
+"Who makes up the difference?" asked Gilbert, suggesting a locality could simply lower property tax rates to give those homeowners relief.

-But Richmond chief administrative office Lincoln Saunders said the burden falls disproportionately on lower-income Richmonders, since tax assessments in their neighborhoods have climbed far faster than in the rest of the city.
+But Richmond Chief Administrative Officer Lincoln Saunders said the burden falls disproportionately on lower-income Richmonders since tax assessments in their neighborhoods have climbed far faster than in the rest of the city.

-This proposal, like the ones voting rights and same sex marriage, died on a 4-1 party-line vote.
+This proposal, like the ones on voting rights and same-sex marriage, died on a 4-1 party-line vote.

 Dave Ress (804) 649-6948